MichaelGrafnetter/DSInternals/Documentation/PowerShell/Readme.md

 - **HashcatNT** – NT hashes in Hashcat's format.
 - **HashcatLM** – LM hashes in Hashcat's format.
 - **HashcatNTHistory** – NT hashes, including historical ones, in Hashcat's format.
+- **HashcatLMHistory** – LM hashes, including historical ones, in Hashcat's format.

 ### John the Ripper

 - **JohnNT** – NT hashes in the format supported by John the Ripper.
 - **JohnLM** – LM hashes in the format supported by John the Ripper.
 - **JohnNTHistory** – NT hashes, including historical ones, in the format supported by John the Ripper.
+- **JohnLMHistory** – LM hashes, including historical ones, in the format supported by John the Ripper.

 ### Ophcrack